 7. Burritos Aren’t a Traditional Dish in Southern Mexico

 Unlike Northern Mexico, Southern Mexico doesn’t consider the burrito as their traditional food.
 Why is that so, you wonder?
-It is because this part of Mexican city doesn’t grow wheat out of which tortilla and a burrito is made.
+It is because this part of Mexico doesn’t grow wheat.

-Wheat is cultivated only in Northern Mexico which is why burritos are far more famous there than any other part of the city.
+Wheat is cultivated only in Northern Mexico, which is why burritos are far more famous there.
 However, in Southern Mexico, you will probably find burritos in some American-Mexican restaurants.